Sh4dowCode/loginscript/readme.md

 ## Make an own theme of it.

 1. Try the script out, and than go the file you want to edit.
 It is like PHP, just look for the <head> tag in the document.
-Avery PHP String after that you can Copy and Paste it weherever you want.
+Every PHP String after that you can Copy and Paste it weherever you want.

 ### Licences:
 	HTML: